stm32duino/Arduino_Core_STM32/.github/issue_template.md

 - Make sure you are using the latest Arduino_Core_STM32 version.
 See https://github.com/mcci-catena/Arduino_Core_STM32/releases/latest

-- Make sure the issue is not already reported on the GitHub [issues page](https://github.com/mcci-catena/Arduino_Core_STM32/issues).
+- Make sure the issue is not already reported on GitHub [issues page](https://github.com/mcci-catena/Arduino_Core_STM32/issues).

 - Check whether the issue has been discussed on the [MCCI Support forum](https://portal.mcci.com)

-- Submit a GitHub issue only for reporting a problem related to the Arduino_Core_STM32.
+- Submit a GitHub issue only for reporting a problem related to Arduino_Core_STM32.

 - **Please do not** submit a GitHub issue for project troubleshooting.

 Any questions/feedback/suggestions should be discussed on the [MCCI support forum](https://portal.mcci.com).

 When reporting any issue, please try to provide all relevant information: